alteryx/evalml/docs/source/api_reference.rst

 Regressors
 -----------

-Regressors are estimators that learn from input data to a real output value.
+Regressors learn from input data to predict a real output value.

 .. autosummary::
     :toctree: generated